some-things/kbk/README.md

 - Pods with containers not in a ready state
 - Nodes not in a ready state
 - Nodes with an unsupported host OS
-- Nodes with an nsupported host kernel
+- Nodes with an unsupported host kernel
 - Nodes with disk usage exceeding 90% for a particular mount
 - Nodes with swap enabled
 - Nodes without containerd service in a running state